 For many Catholics, deciding who to vote for this election is more difficult than normal.
-On one hand is the Democratic candidate, Joe Biden, who is out-spokenly Catholic yet is extremely pro-abortion.
+On one hand is the Democratic candidate, Joe Biden, who is out-spokenly Catholic yet advocates for abortion.
 On the other hand, there’s the Republican incumbent candidate, President Donald Trump, who is not Catholic, but unapologetically pro-life.

 There has been much discussion on where the Catholic vote will land this election, Trump or Biden.
 Biden has been pandering hard calling himself Catholic, but Trump has been passing numerous executive orders during his last days of the term.
 He even appointed a Catholic, pro-life Justice to the Supreme Court.